natesales/pathvector/README.md

 #### iBGP
 Next hop self will be enabled on BGP sessions where the neighbor ASN and local ASN are the same (iBGP sessions).

+#### Manual configuration
+If bcg doesn't have a feature you need (and you can't use pre-import/pre-export conditions) then you can supply pure BIRD config in `/etc/bird/manual*.conf` and bcg will load the config before the peers defined in the bcg config file.

 #### BGP Communities
 bcg uses RFC 8092 BGP Large Communities